MidnightMages/AdvancedComputers/README.md

 You can also find the current mod and minecraft version in the global `_HOST` variable.
 E.g `AdvancedComputers 0.1.2-alpha; Minecraft 1.20.1`.

 ### Planned stuff (for deeming the mod fit for Beta):
-- Make the OS more usable (including rewriting the kernel problably), as currently it is very very bare (though does contain the `ls` and `lua` programs)
+- Make the OS more usable (including rewriting the kernel), as currently it is very very bare (though does contain the `ls` and `lua` programs)
 - Finish adding anything that is missing from the Lua standard library (most notably some edgecase features in pattern matching, i.e string.gsub and related functions, though they mostly work)
 - Sending network packets between ingame computers (with some intelligent packet handling to avoid having to write a custom, ingame IP protocol)
 - Making a wiki on https://ac.ghxx.dev/ that lists & describes all the api functions